kgemmler/PeopleAnalytics/PredictingAttrition.md

 Chapter 7: Evaluate Performance Stability with 10-fold Cross-validation
 =======================================================================

 The next step is to evaluate how stable Model C (Refined logistic regression model) performs under different datasets.
-Since the here data is very limited, such assessment can be performed using k-fold cross-validation.
+Since this here data is very limited, such assessment can be performed using k-fold cross-validation.
 K-fold cross-validation partions data in k-folds and then uses the kth fold as test data set while the remaining folds (excluding the kth fold) are used for training.
 In total there are k possibilities to assign the test data leading to k different predictive models.
 This allows to make k predictions and is useful to examine variability of responses.
 Note that k-fold cross-validation also can be used to reduce variance for the resulting performance estimate by averaging over the k different partitions.
 For this example 10-fold cross-validation is chosen.

 In order to perform 10-fold cross-validation the function kFoldValidation defined in kfoldvalidation.R is used.
 The function takes the number of folds, data, modelformula and a threshold as inputs, and outputs a list of vectors containing the AUC, accuracy, sensitivity and specificity.